shaik1002/biggitlabbomb/doc/user/project/settings/project_access_tokens.md

 and [personal access tokens](../../profile/personal_access_tokens.md), but project access tokens are scoped to a project, so you cannot use them to access resources from other projects.

 In self-managed instances, project access tokens are subject to the same [maximum lifetime limits](../../../administration/settings/account_and_limit_settings.md#limit-the-lifetime-of-access-tokens) as personal access tokens if the limit is set.

+WARNING:
+The ability to create project access tokens without expiry was [deprecated](https://gitlab.com/gitlab-org/gitlab/-/issues/369122) in GitLab 15.4 and [removed](https://gitlab.com/gitlab-org/gitlab/-/issues/392855) in GitLab 16.0.
+In GitLab 16.0 and later, existing project access tokens without an expiry date are automatically given an expiry date of 365 days later than the current date.
+The automatic adding of an expiry date occurs on GitLab.com during the 16.0 milestone.
+The automatic adding of an expiry date occurs on self-managed instances when they are upgraded to GitLab 16.0.
+This change is a breaking change.

 You can use project access tokens: